-I was recently asked by a researcher for the BBC, for an upcoming documentary on contact centres, for the date of the first call centre in the UK.
+I was once asked by a researcher for the BBC, for a documentary on contact centres, for the date of the first call centre in the UK.

 This question stumped me.
 I knew of some early ones, but what was the first?
 I have done some research and the early results are quite surprising.

 The Creation Myth

 Like many revolutionary technologies, the call centre has a creation myth.
 This states that call centres as we know them today originate from the Automatic Call Distributor developed in 1973 by US firm Rockwell (the Rockwell Galaxy) to allow Continental Airlines to run a telephone booking system.

 As it turns out, this was all good marketing baloney.
 Rockwell did indeed develop their ACD in 1973 and it was installed that year.
 But it certainly was not the first.